dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/metadata.md

 {"domain": "marketing", "pii": "true"}
 ```

 **Metadata** allows you to attach rich information to the asset, like a Markdown description, a table schema, or a time series.
 Metadata is more flexible than tags, as it can store more complex information.
-Metadata can be attached to an asset at definition time (i.e. when the code is first imported) or at runtime (every time an asset is materialized).
+Metadata can be attached to an asset at definition time (that is, when the code is first imported) or at runtime (every time an asset is materialized).

 Here's an example of some metadata you might apply to an asset: